Z3TA/webide/README.txt

 Ctrl + P, or Ctrl + O to open a file ...
 Ctrl + hmm dunno yet to show a list of all commands.

+You need Node.JS to run the server: https://nodejs.org/

+node server/server.js --port=80

+Then navigate to http://localhost/ in your favorite browser.

 ---